GeminiDRSoftware/DRAGONS/cheat-sheet.md

     >>> ad.phu.get('EXISTSNO', 'default_value')
     'default_value'

-To set values:
+Setting values:

     >>> ad.phu.KEYWORD = 'bar'
     >>> ad.set('KEYWORD', 'bar')

+This, of course, works on non-existing keywords (it will create a new one)

-To get/set comments:
+Getting/setting comments:

     >>> ad.phu.get_comment('KEYWORD')
     '..........'